 Typically made of high-grade stainless steel, traditional metal braces remain by far the most common type of fixed orthodontic appliances.
 They consist of metal bands that wrap around the molars in back, and smaller metal brackets that are cemented to the front surfaces of the other teeth.
 A thin, springy metal wire, running through the brackets, gently guides the teeth into a proper position.
 This archwire may be fixed to the brackets by flexible elastics, metal ties, or other types of clasps.

 Clear ceramic braces are a new variation on the traditional system that provides a far less noticeable method of treatment.
 They use the same components as traditional braces — except that the brackets on the front side of the teeth are made of a translucent ceramic material that blends in with the tooth’s natural color.
-This system has become a favorite for adults (including some well-known celebrities) because, unless you look closely, it’s hard to notice they’re there.
+This system has become a favorite orthodontic option for adults (including some well-known celebrities) because, unless you look closely, it’s hard to notice they’re there.

-Several types of ceramic braces are currently available, and the technology is constantly improving.
+Several types of ceramic braces are currently available here in Florida, and the technology is constantly improving.
 Their aesthetic appeal is undeniable… but there are a few tradeoffs.
 The ceramic brackets can be less durable than their metal counterparts; plus, while the brackets themselves don’t stain, the elastic bands that attach them to the archwire do (however, these are generally changed each month.)
 Ceramic braces also cost more than metal — but for many people, the benefit of having an inconspicuous appliance outweighs the costs.

 While ceramic braces certainly offer a less conspicuous look, there is still another system that allows fixed braces to be truly invisible.
 In some situations, special appliances called lingual braces can be placed on the tongue side of the teeth.
 They work the same way other metal braces do — but even though they’re made of metal, they can’t be seen, because they’re hidden behind the teeth themselves!